 - Experiment with carbonation and temperature.
 You may like mild carbonation but not super-bubbly seltzer.
 Personally, I like drinking Pellegrino from glass bottles as the bubbles are tiny and give me a pleasant sensation.
 Some bubbles are too perky for me.
 You may like iced drinks when it’s over 70 degrees outside and room-temperature drinks when it’s cooler.
 Be mindful of what seems to work better for you.

 - Experiment with containers.
-Below is a picture of my Yeti thermal cup and bubbly water but there are many other great vessels to try.
+I love my Yeti thermal cup and bubbly water but there are many other great vessels to try.
 Drinking is so much easier for me if it’s in my thermal cup and without ice.
 I like cool, not cold.

 - Keep a container of water in the car.
 Consider keeping an insulated tote in the car if you prefer your beverages cold.
 Here’s a another good option for the car.

 Might increasing your hydration help you?
 You won’t know until you try.